AmazingTaiwo/BAN6420-M4_New/README.md

   - Python Scripts: The analysis and visualizations are written in Python.
   - Visualizations: Charts like 'Most Watched Genres' are saved as images.
   - README: Instructions on how to run and interpret the code.

-    How to Run:
-    1. Unzip the dataset into the folder.
-    2. Run the Python script to clean the data, explore it, and generate the visualizations.
-    3. Integrate visualizations into R if needed.
+Explanation on how the script works
  1. Import Libraries:
   - Libraries like `zipfile`, `os`, `pandas`, `numpy`, `seaborn`, `matplotlib.pyplot`, and `shutil` are imported to handle tasks like file extraction, data manipulation, visualization, and file management.

  2. Define Paths:
    - The script sets up paths to the folder where extracted files will be saved (`extracted_folder_path`) and the location of the ZIP file (`zip_file_path`).